justalemon/GGOV/README.md

 There is a menu that you can use to configure some options.
 This menu can be opened by entering **ggo** in the cheat input field.

+For adding weapons and modifying other options, please check [the wiki](https://github.com/justalemon/GGOV/wiki).

 [appveyor-img]: https://img.shields.io/appveyor/build/justalemon/ggov?label=appveyor
 [appveyor-url]: https://ci.appveyor.com/project/justalemon/ggov
 [discord-img]: https://img.shields.io/badge/discord-join-7289DA.svg